Sole proprietorship tax essentials

-As a sole proprietorship, your business and your income are not separated.
+As a sole proprietorship, your business income and your personal income are NOT separated.
 This means your business itself isn’t taxed as a separate entity.
 This is referred to as a pass-through entity – similar to a partnership.

 Taxes for sole proprietorship owners are similar to other business entities in that you have the responsibility to pay all income taxes on the profits your business accumulates throughout the year – and the self-employment tax on those profits.
-Additionally, if the total taxes from all sources is $1,000 or more, you should pay quarterly tax payments.
-(Note: This is based on your total tax owed, not just the tax from Schedule C.)
+Additionally, if the total taxes from all sources is $1,000 or more, you may have to pay quarterly tax payments.
+(Note: This is based on your total tax owed, not just the tax on income from your Schedule C.)

 Sound daunting?
 We’re here to help!
-Block Advisors small business certified tax pros can help with the complexities of small business taxes.
+Block Advisors small business certified tax pros and accountants can help with the complexities of small business taxes and bookkeeping.
 As a self-employed individual or small business owner, you have a lot on your plate.
 Our team is your team.

 Tax benefits of a sole proprietorship